mbeddr/mps-platform-docs/src/doc/docs/home/general.md

 !!! question "Why is MPS shipped with JBR instead of using an installed JDK/JRE?"

     JBR is a fork of OpenJDK with specific bugfixes and improvements for JetBrains IDEs.
 More info can be found in @JetBrains/JetBrainsRuntime.
+In some of the platform build scripts the environment ariable `JB_JAVA11_HOME` can be used to set the JDK home.
+    For older MPS versions that used Java 8, there was the environment variable `JB_JAVA11_HOME``.